chinazagideon/chinazagideon/README.md

  I build full-stack web applications with a focus on performance, clean architecture, and systems that scale.
 My work spans frontend product engineering, backend API design, and the infrastructure layer that connects them.
 </p>
 <p>
-Currently leading engineering on a Canadian SaaS marketplace platform — owning frontend (Next.js), backend (Laravel), and deployment infrastructure end to end.
+Currently leading engineering on a Canadian SaaS marketplace platform (Smooov), where I make the technical decisions across the entire product — frontend, backend, and infrastructure.
 </p>

 <br>